 "I've had better birthdays."

-Something flits across his face, horror perhaps.
-I doubt that he realized what the party had been for.
+Something flit across his face, horror perhaps.
+There was no way that he realized what the party had been for, at least not at that point.
 Wiping my eyes, I turned my mind back to the task at hand.
 There needed to be enough alcohol to get everyone relaxed.
 There needed to be enough to to get people talking.
 Olly watched as I worked, completely trapped in his own sense of uselessness in that moment.

 "Mae....what are we doing here?"